andrebgc/pbcreator/README.md

 -> Remove the "" and <> characters of the Excel Database so the script runs correctly.

--> Sometimes the Microsoft Word process (word.exe) and Microsoft Excel process (excel.exe) freeze, producing some errors with the script; you need to close these orphan processes in the Process Manager of Windows in order to work.
+-> Sometimes the Microsoft Word process (word.exe) and Microsoft Excel process (excel.exe) freeze, producing some errors with the script; you need to close these orphan processes in the Process Manager of Windows to work.

 -> Name conflict with _FilterDatabase, the solution is to clean up your Windows TEMP files.